Harmony Blood Test for Downs Syndrome Screening

 We recommend having the Harmony Test at 10 weeks +/- a scan – this depends on whether you can provide a written report of a previous scan you have had done and that we verify this has the correct information that we need.
 If not, we will need to do a dating scan for you as we need to know exactly how many weeks pregnant you are, check the baby is alive and check whether you are expecting twins.

 High risk Combined Test and/or nuchal translucency of over 3.5mm:

 If the scan at 11-13 weeks shows a high nuchal translucency (more than 3.5 mm) or major defects, such as exomphalos, holoprosencephaly, heart abnormalities or megacystis, the risk for some rare chromosomal defects may be high.
 In such cases you may choose to have CVS or amnio.

 Those who are very high chance for Down, Edward’s and Patau syndrome may decide to proceed to an invasive procedure such as a CVS (Chorion Villus Sample) or if the chance is borderline you may decide then to have the Harmony Test as this carries no risk to the baby.

 It is very important to get correct counselling so that you know which test is both appropriate and best for you.

 We always recommend you discuss the Harmony Test report with your midwife and/or hospital Consultant.

 The Harmony Test can also reveal the sex of the baby.
 We therefore will need to know whether this is something you wish to find out.
 If not, we can issue a report without the sex of the baby on it.

-This new test has been developed by Ariosa Diagnostics www.ariosadx.com and is quality controlled by Ariosa Diagnostics and a laboratory in London that we use.
+This test has been developed by Ariosa Diagnostics www.ariosadx.com and is quality controlled by Ariosa Diagnostics.